Memorial Day Volunteer Opportunities: An Affordable Way to Celebrate

-There are so many different volunteer opportunities during Thanksgiving, Christmas, and even Earth Day.
-However, many people forget that holidays such as Memorial Day are more than just opportunities to cook out and spend time with family.
+There are a number of different volunteer opportunities during Thanksgiving, Christmas, and even Earth Day.
+However, many people forget that holidays such as Memorial Day are more than just a weekend to cook out and spend time with family.
+They also represent a great opportunity to give back.

-Unlike Veterans Day, on which we celebrate the men and women who have served or are serving in the military, Memorial Day honors those who have lost their lives serving our country.
-As things stand, 1.3 million members of the armed services have made this ultimate sacrifice.
+Unlike Veterans Day, on which we celebrate the men and women who have served or are serving in the military, Memorial Day honors those who lost their lives serving our country.
+As things stand, 1.1 million members of the armed services have made this ultimate sacrifice.

 Memorial Day Volunteer Opportunities

 Memorial Day is a time when parades are held in many cities and communities.
-While every parade is different, you can find out how to lend a hand by talking to your local Chamber of Commerce or city council.
-Opportunities may include directing traffic, dealing with permits, cleaning up afterward, and more.
+While every parade is different, you can find out how to lend a hand by talking to your local Chamber of Commerce or city council, or by using the online Memorial Day parade database.
+Opportunities may include directing traffic, dealing with permits, cleaning up, and more.

 2. Place Flags